Keyboard shortcuts

-Groups and Versions and Kinds, oh my!
+Groups and versions and kinds, oh my!

-Groups and Versions
+Groups and versions

 An API Group in Kubernetes is simply a collection of related functionality.
-Each group has one or more versions, which, as the name suggests, allow us to change how an API works over time.
+Each group has one or more versions, which, as the name suggests, allow you to change how an API works over time.

-Kinds and Resources
+Kinds and resources

 You’ll also hear mention of resources on occasion.
 A resource is simply a use of a Kind in the API.
-Often, there’s a one-to-one mapping between Kinds and resources.
+Often, there is a one-to-one mapping between Kinds and resources.
 For instance, the pods resource corresponds to the Pod Kind.
 However, sometimes, the same Kind may be returned by multiple resources.
 For instance, the Scale Kind is returned by all scale subresources, like deployments/scale or replicasets/scale.
 This is what allows the Kubernetes HorizontalPodAutoscaler to interact with different resources.
 With CRDs, however, each Kind will correspond to a single resource.

 Notice that resources are always lowercase, and by convention are the lowercase form of the Kind.